The Statistical Face of a Region under Monsoon Rainfall in Eastern India

-Once the regions under rainfall are short-listed as above, we use their star-hull radial functions for FPCA, after transforming the radial distances as mentioned in Section~\ref{sec:asymmetry}.
+For the TRMM contours data described in Section~\ref{sec:trmm_data}, we use their star-hull radial functions for FPCA, after transforming the radial distances as mentioned in Section~\ref{sec:asymmetry}.

 For preliminary analysis, we consider only the complete contours.
-The cumulative sums of the estimated eigenvalues ($\hat \lambda_j$) corresponding to the largest few principal components, computed from the monsoon data over the years 2002-2012, are reported in Table~\ref{table_3.1}.
+The cumulative sums of the estimated eigenvalues ($\hat \lambda_j$) corresponding to the largest few principal components, expressed as percentage of the sum of all eigenvalues (i.e., the total variance) and computed from the monsoon data over the years 2002-2012, are reported in Table~\ref{table_3.1}.
 The eigenvalues decrease fairly quickly, with the first ten principal components accounting for 92 per cent of the total variation.
 In Figure~\ref{pc14}, we plot the first ten estimated principal component basis functions.
 Observe that the first principal component function (solid curve) is almost a constant, with weak extrema along East, West, North and South.
 It can be said that the first principal component, which alone accounts for about thirty five percent of the total variation, captures mostly the variation in size of the regions.
 The other components, which are orthogonal to the first component, capture different aspects of the variation in shape of the contours.

 We now turn to FPCA with adjustment for censoring.
 In this analysis, the estimates \eqref{sample_mean_cov} of the mean and the covariance functions are replaced by the estimates given in \eqref{mean_cov_censored}.
 We present in Figure~\ref{scree_2011} the eigenvalues ($\hat \lambda_1,\ldots,\hat \lambda_{20}$) obtained by using the adjusted FPCA.
 The eigenvalues are seen to decrease rapidly.
 It turns out that the cross-validation score based on the integrated mean square of the leave-one-curve-out prediction error \citep{Rice_1991, Yao_2005}, pooled across the years is minimized when the first twelve eigenfunctions are used for approximation.
 The twelve corresponding principal components account for 95 per cent of the total variation.